MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 ## Open development environment

-Begin now with a development environment with all dependencies installed to complete this article.
+Use the following instructions to deploy a preconfigured development environment containing all required dependencies to complete this article.

 #### [GitHub Codespaces (recommended)](#tab/github-codespaces)